cannatag/ldap3/docs/manual/source/installation.rst

 --------------

 You can deal with errors in two different ways.
-By default in synchronous strategies each LDAP operation returns a True/False value that specify if the operation has been successful or not.
+By default in synchronous strategies each LDAP operation returns a True/False value that specifies if the operation has been successful or not.
 In case of failures you can check the error description in the ```last_error``` attribute of the Connection object.
 In some cases an exception of the custom hierarchy starting from the ```LDAPExceptionError``` class is raised with a description of the error condition in the *args* attribute.